FrankQuirarte/CppND_Capstone_Car_Game/README.md

 The code for this repo was inspired by [example snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) and many other great online tutorials like:

-[Lazy Foo' Beginning Game Programming v2.0] https://lazyfoo.net/tutorials/SDL/index.php
+[Lazy Foo' Beginning Game Programming v2.0] (https://lazyfoo.net/tutorials/SDL/index.php)

+## TO DO list
+* Render a background
+* Render a moving background
+* Render a car instead of square
+* Render enemies
+* Generate ranmdom enemies
+* Make score mechanism
+* Detect crashes
+* Stop the game when there is a crash

 ## Dependencies for Running Locally
 * cmake >= 3.7